 Art Against Racism: Manifesting Beloved Community

 In partnership with Art Against Racism, a 501(c)3 organization, this exhibition invites artists to explore what it means to live in a nation or world designed around social and economic justice without the ills of structural racism.
 Inspired by Dr. Martin Luther King, Jr., “Beloved Community” represents a global vision where all people share in the wealth of a healed planet.
 Submissions that speak to or re-envision society’s transformation into a world of healthy people, relationships and communities in personal or public contexts are encouraged.
 Works on paper/canvas, 3d works, digital media, videos, music compositions, text-based works, documentation of community actions, zines and performative actions/ their scripts, are all welcome.

-The exhibition will be housed in two locations – at West Windsor Arts in Princeton Junction and at Whole World Arts at MarketFair Shopping Center.
-Selected work will also be shown in online galleries at Artagainstracism.org.
+The exhibition will be housed at West Windsor Arts in Princeton Junction and on line at ArtAgainstRacism.org.

 Artist Sonia E. Barrett.
 Born in the UK of Jamaican and German parentage, Sonia E. Barrett grew up in Hong Kong, Zimbabwe, Cyprus, and the UK.
 She studied Literature at the University of St Andrews Scotland and her MFA at Transart Institute Berlin/New York.
 Sonia is a MacDowell fellow and has been recognised by the Premio Ora prize, NY Art-Slant showcase for sculpture, and the Neo Art Prize.
 Learn more about her work at https://www.sebarrett.com.